voxels/voxels.github.io/_posts/2022-09-13-creating-a-youtube-vr-video-in-unreal.markdown

 {% include youtubePlayer.html id="mSR5ATSRPwg" %}

-And here's a 4K camera rig rail attached to a timeline:
+And here's a sequence rendered to a 4K camera attached to a timeline:

 {% include youtubePlayer.html id="PoAqnRDY94U" %}

+To render out the sequence to VR, I used the panoramic capture tool to stereo images and took those into Premier Pro to render for Youtube.

-And finally, a VR youtube video that can be viewed from inside the Oculus.
+Finally, the VR youtube video that can be viewed from inside the Oculus:

 {% include youtubePlayer.html id="mSR5ATSRPwg" %}